Asian Development Bank: 1960s

+On 3 December 1965, Philippine President Diosdado Macapagal lays the foundation stone of the Asian Development Bank.

 As intensive work took place during 1966 to prepare for the opening of the new bank in Manila, high on the agenda was choice of president.
 Japanese Prime Minister Eisaku Satō asked Watanabe to be a candidate.
 Although he initially declined, pressure came from other countries and Watanabe agreed.
 In the absence of any other candidates, Watanabe was elected first President of the Asian Development Bank at its Inaugural Meeting on 24 November 1966.

 By the end of 1972, Japan had contributed $173.7 million (22.6% of the total) to the ordinary capital resources and $122.6 million (59.6% of the total) to the special funds.
 In contrast, the United States contributed only $1.25 million to the special fund.

 After its creation in the 1960s, ADB focused much of its assistance on food production and rural development.
 At the time, Asia was one of the poorest regions in the world.

-Early loans went largely to Indonesia, Thailand, Malaysia, South Korea and the Philippines; these nations accounted for 78.48% of the total ADB loans between 1967 and 1972.
+Early loans went largely to Indonesia, Thailand, Malaysia, South Korea and the Philippines; these countries accounted for 78.48% of the total ADB loans between 1967 and 1972.
 Moreover, Japan received tangible benefits, 41.67% of the total procurements between 1967 and 1976.
 Japan tied its special funds contributions to its preferred sectors and regions and procurements of its goods and services, as reflected in its $100 million donation for the Agricultural Special Fund in April 1968.

 Watanabe served as the first ADB president to 1972.